qrvey/partner-portal/docs/ui-docs/dataviews/metric-view.md

 ![6_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/6_metric-view.png#thumbnail-60)

 In the **Thresholds** tab, you can choose to provide color-coded ranges for your data.
 Typically, people use three thresholds to indicate good, bad and in-between ranges for their metrics.
-You can provide each threshold a name and assign it a color.
+You can provide each threshold with a name and assign it a color.

 ![7_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/7_metric-view.png#thumbnail-60)